JTNews

 The JTNews (formerly The Jewish Transcript) was a Jewish-American newspaper that served the U.S. state of Washington.
 The biweekly paper, published in Seattle, was owned by the Jewish Federation of Greater Seattle and had a readership of 16,000.
 Founded by Herman Horowitz, it was first published on March 6, 1924, as the Jewish Transcript of the Pacific Northwest.
 The paper ceased publication in February 2015.
-It was replaced by Jewish in Seattle, which first published in August 2015.